 We’ve crunched the numbers, and here are the results: The Best Places to Live in New Jersey.

-Our exclusive 2013 rankings are based on the most recent available data for home prices, property taxes, crime rates, school results and various lifestyle attributes.
+Our exclusive rankings (published in September 2013) are based on the most recent available data for home prices, property taxes, crime rates, school results and various lifestyle attributes.
+(Watch for new rankings in September 2015!)

 We’ve combined the data using a proprietary formula to create the overall rankings of New Jersey municipalities.
 Next we stirred in additional ingredients to break out rankings for singles, young families and empty nesters.

-In order to receive the full list of the 514 Top Towns, we ask that you join our email list.
+In order to receive the full list of the 514 Top Towns (published in September 2013), we ask that you join our email list.
 In doing so, you will not receive any spam, nor will your email ever be sold to any third-party advertisers.

 (Please note that by downloading our Top Towns list you are giving New Jersey Monthly permission to add you to our email list.
 You will not be spammed but you may receive emails about great new restaurants, reviews and happenings in NJ).